Home

 Many vehicles now use torque sensors to sense the speed difference between the two rear wheels and adjust a set of helical gears to minimize the effect.

-Here’s what’s important when choosing a wireless torque sensor?
+What's important when considering a wireless torque sensor?

 Simplicity means that less can go wrong and the measurement should be of better quality (other things being equal).
-And it doesn’t take long.
+And it doesn’t take too long to fit.

 What’s the fastest the shaft will rotate?
 How hot (or cold) can the equipment get before it malfunctions.
 Check the operational temperature range in the manufacturer’s specification.
 If the spec says it won’t work below 0oC, and your sawmill needs to operate throughout the winter at temperatures below this, then look for another product with a wider temperature spec.